BlakeBrown/links/README.md

 * **wget** - Retrieves/downloads the content at a specified url
   * *wget https://nodejs.org/download/release/latest/node-v4.1.2.tar.gz* downloads latest version of node

+**Useful Instalation Commands**
+  * ln -s "/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl" /usr/local/bin/sublime
+    * Allows you to run "sublime my_file.txt" from terminal to open a file with sublime
+    * See: http://olivierlacan.com/posts/launch-sublime-text-3-from-the-command-line/ for more details

 **Useful Emmet Commands**
   * ctrl+shift+g = Wrap with Abbreviation
     * div.name-of-class will wrap with a class